Local SEO and Google Business Profile — How to Dominate Local Search Results

 Optimizing Your Google Business Profile

-Simply creating a profile is just the beginning.
+Simply creating a profile is just the beginning — and it's where most businesses stop.
 Optimization is the difference between being at position 15 and position 1 in the Local Pack.

 Business name: Use your official business name.
 Do not add keywords (e.g., "Kowalski Law Firm — Best Law Firm Warsaw").
 Google penalizes this.

 Primary and additional categories: The primary category is the most important ranking factor in the Local Pack.
-Choose the one that most accurately describes your business.
+Choose the one that most accurately describes your business — not the one that sounds most impressive.
 Add 2-5 additional categories.

 | Element | Recommendation |